All Products

 SELECT name, status FROM v$instance;

 The v$instance view provides information about the database instance.
 The status column shows the instance status.
-If the status is OPEN, the database is open and can accept connections.
+A status of OPEN means the database is open and ready for connections.

 3. Restart the Oracle listener.